jh3nd3rs0n/jargyle/src/site/markdown/index.md

 -   A chain of at least two SOCKS server instances can be used to provide secure traffic: a local SOCKS server instance and one or more remote SOCKS server instances.
-Local clients can access the local SOCKS server instance while the local SOCKS server instance routes SSL/TLS-layered TCP traffic and DTLS-layered UDP traffic through one or more remote SOCKS server instances.
+Local clients can access the local SOCKS server instance while the routed TCP and UDP traffic between the local SOCKS server instance and the remote SOCKS server instances are layered with SSL/TLS and DTLS respectively.

 ## Examples